reliatec-gmbh/LibreClinica-docs/developer.rst

 Documentation
 -------------

-`reStructuredText <https://en.wikipedia.org/wiki/ReStructuredText>`_ (.rst) lightweight markup language is proposed to be used for the porpose of documentation writing.
+`reStructuredText <https://en.wikipedia.org/wiki/ReStructuredText>`_ (.rst) lightweight markup language is proposed to be used for the purpose of documentation writing.
 The LibreClinica documentation source files reside in `LibreClinica-docs <https://github.com/reliatec-gmbh/LibreClinica-docs>`_  repository.
-This repository contains webhook to trigger the re-build of static HTML resources that are publicly hosted via `Read the Docs <https://readthedocs.org/>`_ (RTD) utilising RTD Sphinx Theme.
+This repository contains a webhook to trigger the re-build of static HTML resources that are publicly hosted via `Read the Docs <https://readthedocs.org/>`_ (RTD) utilising RTD Sphinx Theme.